macnetic/faust/gen_doc/faq.md

         sudo port -f activate libomp

 Note that starting from pyfaust 3.11.1 the libomp library is embedded in the pyfaust package, so you shouldn't meet this issue again for this version and the next.

+\anchor py_five

+## 2.5 Why this no_normalization parameter for PALM4MSA and hierarchical factorization?

+Well, you must know that in PALM4MSA updating a factor consists to first applying the gradient on it and then passing the resulting matrix through a proximity operator to enforce the structure/sparsity.
+After this two stages, the prox output matrix is often normalized.
+Experiments have shown that it is totally possible to fail the normalization stage when the norm of the matrix is too high to be a number (or at least to be encoded in a floating point data type), it is in fact infinite.
+So you might end up with a zero matrix after normalization.
+In other close cases it can give NaN as matrix elements.
+Hence disabling the normalization can help to avoid those overflows.
+That's why this option has been added to the parameters in both [pyfaust](https://faustgrp.gitlabpages.inria.fr/faust/last-doc/html/classpyfaust_1_1factparams_1_1ParamsHierarchical.html#a663cfce79af6baa7006ee0af7006e18e) and [matfaust](https://faustgrp.gitlabpages.inria.fr/faust/last-doc/html/classmatfaust_1_1factparams_1_1ParamsHierarchical.html#a0e596bab0beffb2d5892fadbe3e185aa).
+For example, running the hierarchical factorization algorithm on a Hadamard matrix of numpy dtype float32 and size 512x512 is a case where this kind of error occur.
+Below I reproduce the code firstly with the normalization enabled and the error it produces, secondly without normalization to show that if fixes the issue.
+Note that this new parameter is limited to the 2020 implementations of PALM4MSA and the hierarchical algorithm.

+Error case:

+	from pyfaust import wht
+	from pyfaust.fact import hierarchical
+	from time import time
+	import numpy as np
+	dim = 512
+	H = wht(dim, dtype='float')
+	M = H.toarray()
+	F = hierarchical(M, 'hadamard', on_gpu=False, backend=2020)
+	print("error:", (F-H).norm()/H.norm())

+	Output:
+	Faust::hierarchical: 1/8
+	Faust::hierarchical: 2/8
+	Faust::hierarchical: 3/8
+	Faust::hierarchical: 4/8
+	Faust::hierarchical: 5/8
+	Faust::hierarchical: 6/8
+	Faust::hierarchical: 7/8
+	Faust::hierarchical: 8/8
+	terminate called after throwing an instance of 'std::runtime_error' what():  Error in update_lambda: S (the Faust) contains nan elements in at least one of its matrices, can't compute lambda.
+	Aborted

+Fixed case:

+	from pyfaust import wht
+	from pyfaust.fact import hierarchical
+	from pyfaust.factparams import ParamsHierarchicalSquareMat
+	from time import time
+	import numpy as np
+	dim = 512
+	H = wht(dim, dtype='float')
+	M = H.toarray()
+	p = ParamsHierarchicalSquareMat.createParams(M, 'hadamard')
+	p.no_normalization = True
+	F = hierarchical(M, p, on_gpu=False, backend=2020)
+	print("error:", (F-H).norm()/H.norm())

+	Output:
+	Faust::hierarchical: 1/8
+	Faust::hierarchical: 2/8
+	Faust::hierarchical: 3/8
+	Faust::hierarchical: 4/8
+	Faust::hierarchical: 5/8
+	Faust::hierarchical: 6/8
+	Faust::hierarchical: 7/8
+	Faust::hierarchical: 8/8
+	error: 3.3585222552295126e-05

 # 3. About CUDA (for GPU FAµST API support)